GURPREETKAURJETHRA/Multi-PDFs_ChatApp_AI-Agent/README.md

 ---
 ## 💡Usage

-To use the Multi-PDF-s 📚ChatApp AI Agent 🤖, U can directly click on this link : [Launch App On Streamlit](https://multi-pdfschatappai-agent.streamlit.app/) and start using it.
+To use the Multi-PDF-s 📚ChatApp AI Agent 🤖, U can have glimpse of look by clicking on this link : [Launch App On Streamlit](https://multi-pdfschatappai-agent.streamlit.app/).
+To run app, fork app and follow the below steps to start using it.
 Use the sidebar to upload PDF files and train the chatbot.
 Once trained, you can have conversations with the chatbot by entering questions in the text input field.

-In case You implement project on your system then follow these steps:
+In case You want to run & implement project on your system then follow these steps:

-1. Ensure that you have installed the required dependencies and added the Google API key to the `.env` file.
+1. Ensure that you have installed the required dependencies and added the **Google API key to the `.env` file** (MUST).
 2. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```
    streamlit run app.py